M. A. Hashem

 M. A. Hashem (30 August 1943 – 24 December 2020) was a Bangladeshi businessman and the founding chairman of Partex Group.
-He served as member of Parliament from the Bangladesh Nationalist Party.
+He served as member of parliament from the Bangladesh Nationalist Party.

 Early life

-MA Hashem was born on 30 August 1943 in Sonaimuri of Noakhali.
+M. A. Hashem was born on 30 August 1943 in Sonaimuri of Noakhali.

 Career

-In 1959, MA Hashem began his career by trading tobacco.
-He went on to establish Partex Group, one of the largest companies in Bangladesh consisting of over 70 factories and employs over 50,000 people.
+In 1959, Hashem began his career by trading tobacco.
+He went on to establish Partex Group, one of the largest companies in Bangladesh, consisting of over 70 factories and employing over 50,000 people.
 Partex's companies are market leaders in nearly all sectors of industry in Bangladesh.
-He expanded his business into food & beverages, steel, real estate, furniture, plastics, paper, power & energy, jute, agribusiness, shipyards, shipping, cotton, textile, construction, IT, cables, aviation, PVC, ceramics, telecommunication, logistics, fisheries, etc.
+He expanded his business into food & beverages, steel, real estate, furniture, plastics, paper, power and energy, jute, agribusiness, shipyards, shipping, cotton, textile, construction, IT, cables, aviation, PVC, ceramics, telecommunication, logistics, fisheries, etc.

-MA Hashem was elected to Parliament in 2001 from Noakhali-2 as a Bangladesh Nationalist Party candidate.
-He was arrested by the Caretaker Government in 2007 during the 2006-2008 Bangladesh political crises along with most of the wealthiest people in the country at the time.
-He left Bangladesh Nationalist Party in 2008 after the military-baked caretaker government regime in Bangladesh had ended and steadfastly denied his involvement in a business syndicate that manipulated commodity prices.
+Hashem was elected to parliament in 2001 from Noakhali-2 as a Bangladesh Nationalist Party candidate.
+He was arrested by the caretaker government in 2007 during the 2006-2008 Bangladesh political crises along with most of the wealthiest people in the country at the time.
+He left the Bangladesh Nationalist Party in 2008 after the military-baked caretaker government regime in Bangladesh had ended and steadfastly denied his involvement in a business syndicate that manipulated commodity prices.
 He also said former prime minister Khaleda Zia had pressured him to join the Bangladesh Nationalist Party.

-In January 1992, United Commercial Bank provided a 200 million taka loan to Russel Vegetable Oils Limited, an edible oil refinery.
-At that time, his wife, Sultana Hashem, two brothers were directors of United Commercial Bank.
+In January 1992, United Commercial Bank provided a 200 million taka loan to Russel Vegetable Oils Limited, an edible oil refiner.
+At that time, his wife, Sultana Hashem, and two brothers were directors of United Commercial Bank.
 Another loan was approved in November 1992 by the bank for the refinery for 4.5 million taka.
 The loan was rescheduled 4 times until 2000.
-The Bank then sued the company to get its money back.
-In 2008, when MA Hashem and his son, Showkat Aziz Russell, were Directors of United Commercial Bank; the bank agreed to settle the case for a payment of 50 million taka.
-MA Hashem is a founding member of United Commercial Bank and has served as the chairman for five years.
+The bank then sued the company to get its money back.
+In 2008, when Hashem and his son, Showkat Aziz Russell, were directors of United Commercial Bank; the bank agreed to settle the case for a payment of 50 million taka.
+Hashem is a founding member of United Commercial Bank and has served as the chairman for five years.
 He is also a founding member of The City Bank and has served as the chairperson for five years.